The LeadersIn Maritime Law

 Long-Term Effects of Oil Spill Pollution & Inhalation

+A 2020 study of the Deepwater Horizon and Exxon Valdez found that, over a decade later, the areas within the oil spills' radiuses had damaged coastal wetlands, damaged deep-sea coral, and reduced populations of oysters, dolphins, sea turtles, and seabirds.
 It’s unclear if these lower populations are the result of migration due to a smaller food supply or if the environments themselves remain too damaged to support denser wildlife populations.
 Either way, it does not bode well for the fishing industry in the affected areas.

 A community will struggle to get back on its feet after an oil spill, making it even more important that oil companies are held responsible for rebuilding these communities.
-That’s why our maritime pollution attorneys have stepped in again and again to hold BP, Exxon, Shell, and other companies accountable.
+That’s why our maritime pollution attorneys have stepped in again and again to hold BP, ExxonMobil, Shell, and other companies accountable.

 Common Causes of Oil Spills

 One of the most damaging oil spills in recent years was the Deepwater Horizon disaster.
 This spill damaged the ecosystem all along the U.S. Gulf Coast.
 As most oil spills happen on the surface of the ocean, the spill remains there for some time.
-However, this drilling accident began at the ocean floor and rose up to the surface.
+However, this drilling accident began at the ocean floor and rose to the surface.
 Oil spills like this can damage the marine environment at every level.

-Common causes of oil spills include:
+Potential causes of oil spills include:

-• Natural disasters
+- Natural disasters

-• Careless mistakes or negligence
+- Careless mistakes or negligence

-• Illegal dumpers
+- Illegal dumpers

-In 2010, the Deepwater Horizon oil rig spilled approximately 210 million gallons of oil into the gulf—making it the second-largest oil spill in history.
+In 2010, the Deepwater Horizon oil rig spilled approximately 210 million gallons of oil into the gulf–making it the second-largest oil spill in history.
 What led to this serious oil spill?
 Numerous flaws led to the oil rig blowout, resulting in several deaths, injuries, and severe environmental damage.
+One of the biggest was the failure of the rig's blowout preventer.

 Preventing Spills in the Ocean

 One of the ways that oil rig spills can be prevented is for employers to enforce stricter, stronger standards.
-When oil drilling workers make mistakes, they can be deadly and destructive.
+When oil drilling companies make mistakes, they can be deadly and destructive.
 25 years ago, the U.S. Congress enacted the Oil Pollution Act of 1990.
 This act was designed to help strengthen oil spill prevention and improve planning and response efforts.
 The responsibility for oil spills can fall on individuals, corporations, companies, and industries.

 While oil rig companies can improve safety and maintenance standards, the U.S. government has taken stronger measures to prevent such disasters.
 The main method they have used is enforcing heavy financial penalties.
 For example, following the Deepwater Horizon oil spill, they had to pay $5.5 billion for violations of the Clean Water Act, which was created in 1977 to govern water pollution.
 They also had to pay $700 million for injuries and losses related to the oil spill.
 This brought their total fine for the explosion and spill to more than $54 billion.
 No matter the size of the spill or type of oil, any unnatural spill can bring about devastating damage to the ocean environment.